 • PHP-Prefixer / Product Manager

-• PHP-Prefixer is an automated online service powered by a complex rule-based system to apply prefixes to Composer dependencies.
+• PHP-Prefixer is an automated online service powered by a complex rule-based system that applies prefixes to Composer dependencies.

 • Extly Tech / Team Leader